 regardless of which way to communicate your findings you end up choosing, it’s always a good idea to prioritize your findings into categories such as critical problem, highest priority, medium priority, and lowest priority.
 Doing this will direct your audience’s focus on the most important issues and help them to decide which problem to tackle first.
 On to of that it will give an estimate of the severity of the problem you present.
 If you can, provide design recommendations to give a starting point that offers designers guidance.
 If your data shows work that needs to be done suggest the next steps that should be taken.

 Illustrate benefits that come with making certain improvements as well as consequences from not solving obvious problems such as customers, time and money that will be lost.
 Back these claims up with numbers (from analytics or similar sources) if you have them and make sure to also include findings from the qualitative part of your research.
 They will provide your audience with the answer to the question “Why did XY happen?”.

 You’re still evaluating your research results?
-Try consider.ly to work with data in a collaborative way and share insights directly–Get an invite!
+Try consider.ly to work with data collaboratively and share insights directly.
+Start your 30 days free trial now!